daemonsy/lazy_csv/README.md

 ## Why?

-You constructed a swanky table for your users, building filters, authorization logic etc. Of course, shortly later, they want to see the data into their favouritest app in the universe, MS Excel \***gasp**\*
+You constructed a swanky table for your users, building filters, authorization logic etc. Of course, shortly later, they want to see that same data their favouritest app in the universe, MS Excel :scream:

 So you toil again, keeping things DRY, producing a new CSV view for download.

-But downloading that nice html table you built is almost equivalent to copying it and pasting into Excel (it works, but somehow users just can't highlight rows properly).
+But downloading that nice html table you built is almost equivalent to copying it and pasting into Excel (that works actually, somehow users just can't highlight rows properly).

-Lazy CSV is my attempt to stop myself from going through the above and I hope it helps fellow developers.
+Lazy CSV is my attempt to stop myself from going through the above during a hack day.
+I hope it helps someone else.

 ### Some Snake Oil
 * No more mistmatches - The CSV downloaded is what you see on the screen